jakele/workshop-ui-foundations-with-material-design-react/README.md

-# UI Foundations with Google Material Design 2.0 and React MUI Workshop
+# UI Foundations with Google Material Design 2.0 and React MUI Workshop - {WIP}

 Hello there!
 I'm Jeffrey, and welcome to the UI Foundations with Google Material Design 2.0 and React MUI Workshop.
 I've developed this open-source workshop to share with the developer community, specifically with team leaders, educators, or anyone else interested in teaching modern UI development with a focus on Material Design and React MUI.